 Early Life and Education

-Phillip Frost was born into an observant Jewish family in the United States around 1936.
-At the age of 13, he began working at a local hardware shop.
-He earned a Bachelor of Arts in French literature from the University of Pennsylvania in 1957 and received an M.D. from the Albert Einstein College of Medicine in 1961.
+Phillip Frost was born in the United States in 1936.
+He earned a B.A. in French Literature from the University of Pennsylvania in 1957 and an M.D. from the Albert Einstein College of Medicine in 1961.
 He also studied at the University of Paris from 1955 to 1956.

 Rise to Success